 - Financial or work-related stress

 - The loss of a friend or family member

 - Self-esteem issues

 - And many other issues.

 Meanwhile, psychiatrists can supplement your work in therapy to manage mood and behavior disorders that are trickier to diagnose or cope with, like:

 - Bipolar disorder

 - Borderline personality disorder

-And if you don’t see an issue or concern listed above that fits your situation, don’t worry–our providers have a wide range of specialties and our scheduling specialists at our Houston, TX (Willowbrook) office can help you find the right fit.
+And if you don’t see an issue or concern listed above that fits your situation, don’t worry–our providers have a wide range of specialties and our scheduling specialists at our Thriveworks Counseling & Psychiatry Houston office can help you find the right fit.